Daniel-Keenan-QUB/entropy-project/README.md

 # CSC4006 | Research and Development Project

-This command-line tool mines the version history of a Git repository, and for each change period (sequence of commits of given length) in its evolution:
+This command-line tool measures the source code change entropy observed throughout the evolution of a Git repository.

-* computes the source code change entropy
-* counts the occurrences of each refactoring type applied

 The project uses the Gradle build tool and is supported by a GitLab CI pipeline.